Did Your Health Insurer Deny Medically Necessary Care? Health Insurance Denial Lawyer Scott Glovsky Can Help

 California law also dictates that if you are denied your internal appeal, you have the right to an external appeal.
 This external appeal is known as an IMR, or Independent Medical Review.
 When you get an IMR, independent doctors outside of your insurance plan review your situation.
 The process is to ask the Department of Managed Healthcare for an IMR.
 The DMHC reviews your case and determines your eligibility.

 For Cigna plans, review your specific policy to see if there is an arbitration clause.
-We recommend speaking with a health insurance lawyer about the arbitration clause since it may help determine your best course of action.
+We recommend speaking with a Cigna health insurance denial lawyer about the arbitration clause since it may help determine your best course of action.

 Should I Appeal a Cigna Health Insurance Denial?

-You need to adhere to Cigna’s policies.
-And typically, your healthcare provider submits claims he or she feels are necessary.
-So, if you want to get the treatment or medication that your doctor prescribed, then you should appeal Cigna’s denial.
-But consider some information from the Centers for Medicare and Medicaid Services.
-Across all non-group qualified health plans (QHPs) in 2021, 16.6% of in-network claims were denied.
 And policyholders only appealed less than 0.2% of denied in-network claims.
 Unfortunately, insurance companies upheld 59% of their denials.
 While overall only 1.7% of denied claims were based on medical necessity, the numbers were much higher for some insurance company plans in certain states.
 For example, Cigna Silver EPO plans in Tennessee denied 37% of claims for medical necessity.
 And Cigna Silver EPO plans in Virginia denied 28% of claims for medical necessity.

 The good news is that in some states like California and Nevada, the denial rate was closer to 0%-2%.
 And it is important to keep in mind that 41% of claim denials across all ACA plans were overturned during the appeals process.
 41% is a high enough number to move forward with appealing a decision when you need the medical care.
 We recommend that you speak with an experienced health insurance attorney before submitting an appeal because this lawyer can help guide your efforts.
 You can read tips about how to optimize your chances of a successful appeal here.